 How to Negotiate Salary for Your Next Career Move

-A salary negotiation is difficult to talk about, because it is about balancing what you think you’re worth versus what the employer thinks they’ll be able to afford.
-If done properly it could be an enjoyable experience for both sides that results in a higher pay for the employee, as well as greater employees’ engagement in their jobs.
-Learn how to make your salary negotiation a success.
+Negotiating a salary can be an extremely difficult process, since it is about balancing what you consider your worth and what the employer thinks they can afford.
+If done properly it can result in an enjoyable experience for both the employer and employee, which results in a higher pay for the employee as well as greater satisfaction for the employees in their work.
+Here’s how to negotiate your salary confidently.

-- Before you make a salary offer, research market rates and industry standards to confirm that your salary proposal is realistic.
+- Before you make a salary offer make sure you research market rates as well as industry standards to confirm that your salary request is realistic.

-- Create talking points ahead of the time, including education and certification as well as years of relevant experiences, achievements and results, unique skill set & qualifications, industry knowledge and training opportunities.
+- Create talking points ahead of the time, including education and certification in the form of years of relevant work experiences, achievements and results with a unique set of skills and abilities, industry expertise, and the potential for further training.

-- During the negotiation, you must be confident and clear, but be flexible and open.
-Show tangible results that you’ve achieved in your previous roles.
+- During the negotiation, be assertive and confident, yet flexible and open.
+You should highlight tangible results you have achieved in previous positions.

-- Maintain a positive tone throughout the conversation, and engage in active listening.
+- Maintain a positive tone throughout the conversation and be active in your listening.

 Do your research

-Before you begin any negotiations regarding salary, it’s essential to conduct a thorough study of current market rates and industry standards to make sure that your salary proposal is realistic.
-Things that may affect this include levels of experience degree, size of the company and the location of the company. (?).
-One great way to gather data is to connect with colleagues or others who are in the same field of work.
+Before you enter any negotiations regarding salary, it’s essential to do thorough research on market rates and industry standards to ensure that your salary request is realistic.
+The factors that could affect this could include the level of experience, levels, the size of your company and the location of the company. (?).
+A great method of gathering data is to connect with colleagues or other professionals who are in the same profession.

 Research Online

-Utilizing online resources such as [LinkedIn SalaryWith the help of some online resources like [LinkedIn Salary (https: //www. linkedin. www.linkedin.com/salary) and [Glassdoorglassdoor (https: //www. glassdoor. com/Salaries/index. htm) You can find a more substantial approach towards the benchmarking range of salaries businesses are providing for same job.
-This will give you an idea of current market rate and a few other elements that are related to the position.
+With the help of some online resources such as [LinkedIn SalaryWith the help of some online resources like [LinkedIn Salary (https http://www. linkedin. https://www.linkedin.com/salary) and [Glassdoor] (https http://www. glassdoor. com/Salaries/index. http://www.salaries.com/index.html) you can obtain a an additional perspective on the benchmarking range of salaries businesses pay for the same job.
+This gives you an idea of current market prices and also other factors related to the job.

-Gain insight by speaking to people who have had similar positions, or contacting them via the professional networks as well doing brainstorming members of professional organizations.
+Learn more by talking to acquaintances who have had similar positions, or contacting them via professionals networks as well as brainstorming professionals in professional organizations.

-The time spent in preparing for a negotiation is always time well spent.
-You’ll feel much more confident in making your case if you are prepared with a specific set of talk points that you have outlined in advance.
+Time spent preparing for any negotiation is always time well spent.
+You’ll feel more confident in giving your argument if you have a clear list of points to discuss in advance.

 - Years of relevant experience